Sitcom history from the year you were born

 2010: Gwyneth Paltrow guest stars on 'Glee'

-2013: Seven years after its canceled, ‘Arrested Development’ returns to television
+2013: 7 years after its canceled, 'Arrested Development' returns to TV

 Netflix brought back the groundbreaking sitcom for a fourth season a decade after it originally aired.
 While the series received low ratings during its original three seasons, it still managed to pick up six Emmy awards and one Golden Globe.
 The fourth season consisted of 15 episodes.